-- 2. In case of natural calamities, war, strikes, riots and bandhs. - 3.
-In the event of any force majeure or disaster that affects the normal functioning of the AMC or the Official Point(s) of Acceptance. - 4.
-If so directed by SEBI.
+In case of natural calamities, war, strikes, riots and bandhs.
+In the event of any force majeure or disaster that affects the normal functioning of the AMC or the Official Point(s) of Acceptance or the Stock exchanges where eTFs Schemes are listed.

+4. If so directed by SEBI.

-RIGHT TO RESTRICT REDEMPTION AND / OR SUSPEND REDEMPTION OF THE UNITS (para 1.12 of SEBI Master Circular dated June 27, 2024 as may be amended from time to time):
+RIGHT TO RESTRICT REDEMPTION AND / OR SUSPEND REDEMPTION OF THE UNITS (para 1.12 of SEBI Master Circular dated lung 27, 2024 as may be amended from time